www.mobot.org Research Home | Search | Contact | Site Map

 - fila simplicia, capillaria, oculo nudo satis conspicua (Agardh), threads simple [i.e. unbranched], threadlike, quite visible to the naked eye.

-- habitu et statura inter O. Peckii atque O. anomalum medium tenens, a primo capsula subexserta, ab altero capsula multo minore octo-striata satis distinctum (Austin), by the habit and stature holding the middle between O. Peckii and O. anomalum, from the first by the nearly exserted capsule, from the other [i.e. of two] by the capsule much smaller, 8-striate quite distinct.
+- habitu et statura inter O. Peckii atque O. anomalum medium tenens, a primo capsula subexserta, ab altero capsula multo minore octo-striata satis distinctum (Austin), by the habit and size holding the middle between O. Peckii and O. anomalum, from the first by the nearly exserted capsule, from the other [i.e. of two] by the capsule much smaller, 8-striate quite distinct.

 - antherae drupae aliaeque partes essentiales utriusque speciei satis congruunt (F. Mueller), the anthers, drupes and the other essential parts of both species agree well enough.